 You should use your fingers to see if the soil is starting to get dry.
 When it does get a bit dry, you’ll want to water the plant until the soil is moist.

-Remember that umbrella plants aren’t tolerant of “wet feet” either.
-This means that you can’t allow the plant to sit in water, and it means that you’ll need to empty the saucer when you’ve finished watering it.
+Remember, umbrella plants aren’t tolerant of “wet feet” either, meaning you can’t allow the plant to sit in water, and it means you’ll need to empty the saucer when you’ve finished watering it.

 2 – Using Bad Water

 Many people make the mistake of using tap water to water their plants.
-This can be very bad because many plants are going to be sensitive to the chemicals that are contained in tap water.
+This can be bad because many plants are sensitive to the chemicals in tap water.

 The majority of people in the United States will have water that contains fluoride and chlorine.
-If you water plants with standard tap water such as this, then you can encounter certain issues.
+If you water plants with standard tap water, you can encounter certain issues.

-You might wind up causing the plant to not be able to absorb nutrients properly if you water it with hard water.
+You might cause the plant to not be able to absorb nutrients properly if you water it with hard water.
 Eventually, a mineral layer will form on the soil due to being watered with tap water that contains too many minerals.

 This is why it’s simply better to use distilled water to water your plants.
 You can go out and buy water from the store to keep things from going bad.